-Add any qualifications or certifications that you have gained through employment here too etc, such as Online Marketing Courses etc.
+Add any qualifications or certifications that you have gained through employment here too, such as Online Marketing Courses etc.

 Remember: When it comes to Education and Qualifications, this order can differ depending on the country so make sure you come back tomorrow to be 100% sure!

-Nowadays, it’s becoming much more common for a robot to read your CV, this may sound crazy but companies are using automation to speed up their recruitment process and to help them stay organised!
-Companies all around the world are using this technology as part of their screening process to help recruiters.
-By adding this technology to the initial screening process, this means that your CV is often scanned by robots/technology before being seen by a recruiter, for this reason, it's very important that your CV is fully optimised to pass this initial screening stage!
-It has become a recent trend for companies to adopt this advanced technology as a way of automating their recruitment process, saving them significant time and money in their recruitment process.
+Nowadays, it’s becoming much more common for a robot to read your CV.
+This may sound crazy, but companies are using automation to speed up their recruitment process and to help them stay organised!
+Companies all around the world are using this technology as a part of their screening process to help recruiters.
+Adding this technology to the initial screening process means that your CV is often scanned by robots/technology before being seen by a recruiter.
+For this reason, it's very important for your CV to be fully optimised to pass this initial screening stage!
+It has become a recent trend for companies to adopt this advanced technology as a way of automating their recruitment process, saving their significant time and money dedicated to the recruitment process.

 As some employers use automation in this initial stage of the recruitment process, it's important to use keywords as this is what the robots/technology are usually scanning for.
 It’s important to keep in mind which keywords are used within the job description and the candidate specification and to use these throughout your CV.